When looking at New York vs London what are the key differences?

 According to the 2019 report conducted by Apartment List, the median rent for a two-bedroom apartment is $2,499 per month.

-When a two-bedroom apartment in the rest of the US is at a median of $1,175, you can bet that the rent price in New York City and house prices are through the roof.
+When a two-bed apartment in the rest of the US is at a median of $1,175, you can bet that the rent price in New York City and house prices are through the roof.

 This doesn’t even factor in the cost of living when it comes to the price of food, utilities and health insurance.